I Am Undeclared

 Take a look, we advise more than just Undeclared students

-You were most likely admitted as a General Studies student if you were not ready to declare a major.
+You were most likely admitted as an Exploratory, General Studies or Undeclared student if you were not ready to declare a major.

 Incoming students are not required to choose a degree program and have the option of choosing general studies - undeclared.
 You are advised by the Academic Advising Center and will work with your assigned advisor on transitioning into a declared major when you are ready to do so .